 - Roasted salmon with Brussels sprouts and sweet potato

 Aside from weight loss, eating the right foods can also help improve your overall health.
 These foods are packed with nutrients that can help boost your immune system, improve your digestion, and more.

 Eating a healthy diet is one of the best things you can do for your body, so make sure to include these weight-loss foods in your meals and snacks!

 When it comes to weight loss, there is no one-size-fits-all solution.
-However, incorporating some or all of the best weight loss foods into your diet can help you reach your goals.
+However, incorporating some or all of the best weight-loss foods into your diet can help you reach your goals.

-Remember, though, that eating healthy foods is just one part of the equation — you also need regular exercise and make other lifestyle changes to achieve lasting results.
+Remember, though, that eating healthy foods is just one part of the equation — you also need regular exercise and lifestyle changes to achieve lasting results.
 But if you're looking for a place to start, adding these foods to your diet is a great way to boost your health and kickstart your weight loss journey.